Harakh Chand Nahata: Early life

-Nahata was born in Bikaner, Rajasthan on 18 July 1936.
+He was born in Bikaner, Rajasthan on 18 July 1936.
 His uncle, Agar Chand Nahata, and elder brother, Bhanwar Lal Nahata, were acknowledged authorities on Prakrit literature, Jain canonical literature and scriptures.
 The family has a private collection of more than 85,000 books, manuscripts, works of arts etc. at Abhay Jain Granthagar in Bikaner.
 His family has more than 175 years of business presence in the field of trading and distribution in Assam, Meghalaya, West Bengal, Calcutta, Tripura and the former East Bengal (now Bangladesh).

-Nahata completed his schooling at Bikaner and his college education in Calcutta.
+He completed his schooling at Bikaner and his college education in Calcutta.

 He died on 21 February 1999 in New Delhi, after a brief illness.